department-of-veterans-affairs/va.gov-team/platform/engineering/request-for-change/2019-09-30-cms-integration.md

 `vets-website`.

 ### Content validation
-As a part of the Metalsmith script, we do some basic content validation, such as broken link checking.
-In a separate step in the Jenkins pipeline for the normal `vets-website` build, we do an accessibility test, which runs the aXe checker on all pages listed in the sitemap.
+The Metalsmith script does some basic content validation, such as broken link checking.
+In a separate step in the Jenkins pipeline for the full `vets-website` build, we do an accessibility test, which runs the aXe checker on all pages listed in the sitemap.

 Whenever the accessibility check fails, the Jenkins build fails.

-When broken links are discovered during a normal Jenkins build, we send a Slack notification with a link to the build.
+When broken links are discovered during a full Jenkins build, we send a Slack notification with a link to the build.
 If Jenkins was building the production branch, the build will also fail, to prevent broken links in production.

 ## Motivation
 _Why do we want to change the current implementation?
 What problem(s)